Buffer-Finance/Buffer-Subgraph/README.md

 # Buffer Subgraph
 [Buffer](https://app.buffer.finance/) is a non-custodial, exotic options trading platform built to trade short-term price volatility and hedge risk of high-leverage positions.

-This Subgraph ingests the options contracts and the pool contract of the protocol.
+This Subgraph indexes the events for the options contracts and the pool contract of the protocol.

 ## Git Branches
 Branch with testnet contracts : testnet <br>